tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Pt_2.md

 Distant.
 Warped.
 Twisting through the air like the high-pitched wail of logs splitting in a fire.

-I turned toward the retort window.
+I turned toward the retort viewing window.

 Inside, Mutt’s body writhed as the flames engulfed him.
 The hairs curled first, blackening before catching fire, the flesh peeling away in layers.
 His limbs twitched, shuddering, the last vestiges of unnatural life refusing to die easily.
 The stench of burning fur and charred meat turned my stomach.
 I forced myself to watch as the thing that had haunted me was reduced to nothing more than a skeletal frame.